jamesSampica/DataTables/README.md

 # Usage

-Simply use `DataTablesParameters` as a parameter in a controller action.
+Simply use `DataTablesParameters` as a parameter in a controller action or page model.
 ASP.NET will automatically bind what DataTables sends to server.

+Controller.cs

     [HttpPost]
     public IActionResult DataTable(DataTablesParameters parameters)